dropbox/dependency-guard/README.md

 }
 ```

-Run `./gradle dependencyGuard` to see a list of available configuration(s) for this Gradle module.
+## Step 2: Run `./gradle dependencyGuard` and Configure
+This will show a list of available configuration(s) for this Gradle module.

+You can choose the configurations you want to monitor.

-We suggest your release runtime configuration that you ship to production.
-In an Android Application with no flavors, that would be:
+We suggest monitoring your release configuration to know what is included in production builds.
+You can choose to monitor any classpath configuration with Dependency Guard.

 ```kotlin
 // sample/app/build.gradle.kts
 dependencyGuard {